 4. It develops awareness:

 Consciousness has to do with concentrating our attention on what we are experiencing at a given moment, without judging ourselves.
 This state is a key part of yoga, but consciousness does not just stay in that one hour; it seems to spread to other aspects of a person's life.

-Scientists have observed that those who have made yoga a part of their daily routine, develop the ability to do their every act fully conscious and manage not to be distracted by irrelevant stimuli.
-A prime example of that, is the meal time, where one eats, fully enjoying the taste, smell and process of a dinner, without focusing on exogenous factors.
+Scientists have observed that those who have made yoga a part of their daily routine, develop the ability to do every act fully conscious and manage not to be distracted by irrelevant stimuli.
+A prime example of that, is mealtime, where one eats, fully enjoying the taste, smell, and process of a dinner, without focusing on exogenous factors.
 They are present with all of their senses.

 5. It improves flexibility and balance of the body:

 There are many who choose yoga to improve the flexibility of their body and its balance.
 As for the latter, yoga has the ability to correct people’s ability to feel that we are in a place.
 Usually, this feature is impaired in people with poor posture or dysfunctional movement patterns, which causes chronic pain in the waist, back, neck, and knees.

 As for the improvement of flexibility, that goes without question.
 The first yoga session may be too difficult, as you may not even be able to bend over properly, but over time, this will be done with great ease and each time you will discover a new feature of your body.
 By increasing your flexibility, you will also reduce pain in various parts of the body, which are most often related to a sedentary lifestyle.

 6. It builds muscle strength: